 The Consumer Price Index (CPI) produces both unadjusted and seasonally adjusted data.
-Seasonally adjusted data are computed using seasonal factors derived by the X-13ARIMA-SEATS Seasonal Adjustment Method.
+Seasonally adjusted data are computed using seasonal factors derived by the X-13ARIMA-SEATS seasonal adjustment software.
 These factors are updated each February, and the new factors are used to revise the previous five years of seasonally adjusted data.
 For more information on data revisions and exceptions to the usual revision schedule, please see the Fact Sheet on Seasonal Adjustment and the Timeline of Seasonal Adjustment Methodological Changes.

 For analyzing short-term price trends in the economy, seasonally adjusted changes are usually preferred since they eliminate the effect of changes that normally occur at the same time and in about the same magnitude every year—such as price movements resulting from changing climatic conditions, production cycles, model changeovers, holidays, and sales.
 This allows data users to focus on changes that are not typical for the time of year.

 The unadjusted data are of primary interest to consumers concerned about the prices they actually pay.
 Unadjusted data are also used extensively for escalation purposes.
 Many collective bargaining contract agreements and pension plans, for example, tie compensation changes to the Consumer Price Index before adjustment for seasonal variation.
 BLS advises against the use of seasonally adjusted data in escalation agreements because seasonally adjusted series are revised annually.